Bira/octopus-carnival/_drafts/wir-mm-4e-sahuagin.md

 they have no qualms about eating anyone, even their own when they get too weak to hunt.

-Despite such brutal teachings Sekolah is still a good, so both it and its favored people hate demons with a passion, particularly Demogorgon and Dagon.
+Despite such brutal teachings Sekolah is still a god.
+Both it and its favored people hate demons with a passion, particularly Demogorgon and Dagon.
 So yeah, there might come a time when the party finds itself on the same side of a battle as a bunch of sahuagin.

 One last bit the MV touches on is that the sea devils are very prone to genetic mutation, so lots of them have some deviation from the "typical" sahuagin